nestoru/remoto-it/README.md

 Introduction
 ============
 RemotoIT is a Plain Old Bash (POB) script to perform Server Management.
-Currently it has been tested in OSX as a client and Ubuntu as the target server.
+Currently it has been tested in OSX/Ubuntu as a client and Ubuntu/Solaris as the target server.

 	provisioning
 	├── recipes